Bert1041/shoptreo/README.md

 ## Project Description

 **Shoptreo** is a Flutter-based mobile application designed to facilitate user registration, product browsing, and seamless authentication.
-The app integrates with [fakestoreapi.com](https://fakestoreapi.com) for fetching product data and includes essential features such as login, signup, and viewing product details.
-This assessment evaluates skills in Flutter development, state management using **Provider**, and API integration.
+The app integrates with [fakestoreapi.com](https://fakestoreapi.com) for fetching product data and includes essential features such as login, signup, product listing, and viewing product details.
+It also demonstrates state management using **Provider** and dynamic data loading with infinite scroll.

 ---